braxtron/OGXbox_extract-xiso_Batch_Scripts/README.md

 RedumpToDirectory

-Extract OG Xbox Redump ISOs to directory format
+Extract OG Xbox Redump ISOs to directory format.
+This will also extract XISOs to directory format.

 The script asks if you want to delete source redumps The script asks the user to input a source directory of redump ISOs and a destination directory for the game directories